 T1 C+ (Gd)

-- contrast-enhanced MRI evaluation is usually not indicated for evaluation of adenomyosis, however, if performed, it shows enhancement of the ectopic endometrial glands
+- contrast-enhanced MRI evaluation is usually not required for evaluation of adenomyosis, however, if performed, shows enhancement of the ectopic endometrial glands

 Treatment and prognosis

 Treatment depends on the severity of symptoms and the need to preserve fertility.
 In some instances, suppression of normal cyclical hormone-induced proliferation of endometrial tissue (e.g. GnRH agonist) is sufficient.

 In women with severe symptoms not relieved medically, and in whom fertility is no longer desirable, a hysterectomy may be performed.

 It was first described by Rokitansky in 1860 as “cystosarcoma adenoides uterinum”, and later defined by Von Recklinghausen in 1896 11.
 The modern definition of adenomyosis was thought to have been provided in 1972 by Bird et.al 13 .